 Glossary

-A small glossary
+A small glossary of continuity.

-Plain-language definitions for the ideas underneath Naya — the vocabulary of interruption, context, and return.
+Plain-language definitions for the ideas underneath Naya: the vocabulary of interruption, context, and return.

 Context loss.

-The hidden cost of interruption: when you step away from a task and return, the work is still there but the surrounding context — what you were thinking and why it mattered — has drained away.
+The hidden cost of interruption: when you step away from a task and return, the work is still there but the surrounding context, what you were thinking and why it mattered, has drained away.
 It is a continuity problem, not a willpower one.

 Continuity.